zompiexx/wargames/README.md

 8) Randomise / alternate connection speed and modem samples between 300 and 1200 baud for WOPR and indicate negitioated connection speed

 Still to do: Requested
-1) Subs on game scene,  where David says blow them out of the water.
+1) Subs and bombers on game scene,  where David says blow them out of the water.
 Maybe those to start. [will investigate]
 2) A rolling demo/screensaver that can change its path/outcome. [will investigate]

 Requested: Deferred